nychealth/coronavirus-data/README.md

 This file contains the cumulative number of NYC residents who were tested for COVID-19 and the number of people tested who tested positive, by ZCTA of residence.

 The cumulative counts are as of the date of extraction from the NYC Health Department's disease surveillance database.

-This file is no longer updated.
-Moving forward, test by ZCTA data will be included in data-by-modzcta.csv.

 ***